-Table 2-9 Process for deploying a Replicated Data Cluster (continued) Action Description Install and configure SQL Server on the failover node(s) of the primary zone Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 136.
+Table 2-9 Process for deploying a Replicated Data Cluster (continued) Action Description Configure the cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication in the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 111.
+Install and configure SQL Server on the first cluster node See "About installing and configuring SQL Server" on page 130.
+Install and configure SQL Server on the failover node(s) of the primary zone Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 135.
 Create a SQL Server user-defined database If not done earlier, create volumes for a user-defined database and transaction log Create a new user-defined database in SQL Server See "Creating a SQL Server user-defined database" on page 137.
-Create a SQL Server service group Ensure that you have met the prerequisites Create the application service group manually using templates from the Cluster Manager (Java Console) (if using a non-shared storage configuration) Create a SQL Server service group using the VCS SQL Server 2008 Configuration Wizard Bring the service group online on the node where you ran the wizard to configure the service group.
-This is first cluster node where you installed SQL Server.
-See "Configuring the VCS SQL Server service group" on page 141.
-Create the primary system zone Create the primary system zone Add the nodes to the primary zone See "Creating the primary system zone for the application service group" on page 175.
+Create a SQL Server service group See "Configuring the VCS SQL Server service group" on page 141.
+Create the primary system zone Create the primary system zoneAdd the nodes to the primary zone See "Creating the primary system zone for the application service group" on page 175.
 Verify failover within the primary zone Test failover between the nodes in the primary zone See "Verifying the SQL Server cluster configuration" on page 157.
 Create a parallel environment in the secondary zone Install InfoScale Enterprise on the systems in the secondary zone Configure disk groups and volumes using the same names as on the primary zone Install your application following the prerequisites and guidelines for installing on the second zone.
 See "Creating a parallel environment in the secondary zone" on page 176.
 Add the secondary zone systems to the cluster Add the secondary zone systems to the cluster.